Magnum (ice cream)

-Magnum is a Belgian brand of ice cream and the company's namesake, originally developed and produced by Frisko in Aarhus, Denmark, a part of the Anglo-Dutch company Unilever.
-It is sold as part of the Heartbrand line of products, which is owned by Unilever in most countries and is available in sticks, tubs and bites.
-In Greece, the Magnum brand name has been owned by Nestlé since 2005–2006 following the acquisition of Delta Ice Cream, so the Unilever ice cream uses the name Magic.
+Magnum is a brand of ice cream and the company's namesake, originally developed and produced by Frisko in Aarhus, Denmark, a part of the British company The Magnum Ice Cream Company.
+It is sold as part of the Heartbrand line of products, which is owned by Unilever in most countries and is available in sticks, tubs, and bites.
+In Greece, the Magnum brand name has been owned by the Swiss company Nestlé since 2005-2006 following the acquisition of the Delta Ice Cream company, so the Unilever ice cream uses the name Magic.

 History

-The ice cream today known as Magnum was developed in Aarhus, Denmark, in the late 1980s by Mogens Vigh-Larsen (1935–2019), then technical director of Frisko, which was an ice cream maker.
+The ice cream today known as Magnum was developed in Aarhus, Denmark, in the late 1980s by Mogens Vigh-Larsen (1935–2019), then technical director of Frisko, which is an ice cream maker.
 It was put into production in autumn 1988 and originally manufactured by Frisko in Denmark.
 The original Magnum (later rebranded as Magnum Classic) consisted of a thick bar of vanilla ice cream on a stick, with a chocolate coating.
-As there was no real chocolate which could stand the temperature of −40 degrees Celsius, an ad hoc chocolate had to be developed.
+As there was no real chocolate that could stand the temperature of −40 degrees Celsius without either cracking or being too hard to consume, an ad hoc chocolate-like substance had to be developed.
+In 1987, bio-engineer Geert Debevere at Unilever Belgium solved this problem by adding extra milk fat to a chocolate coating, which made the thin coating less likely to crack, thus inventing the first Magnum with real chocolate.
 The original Magnum had a weight of 86 grams and a volume of 120 ml.

-The Aarhus factory was converted into apartments, shops and a fitness centre named "Friskohus" (The Frisko House) after the ice cream company brand.
+The Aarhus factory was converted into apartments, shops, and a fitness centre named "Friskohus" (The Frisko House) after the ice cream company brand.
 The Frisko brand is still used in Denmark.

-The company also started selling Magnum ice cream cones in 1994 and an ice cream sandwich in 2002.The actor Roger Moore, best known for his portrayal of James Bond, famously claimed to have come up with the idea of the Magnum, although Wall's deny any knowledge of this, saying it is no more than "a brilliant story".
+The company also started selling Magnum ice cream cones in 1994 and an ice cream sandwich in 2002.

+The Magnum name for a coated ice-cream on a stick is much older than this, however, as evidenced by a January 1960 photo of the refreshments kiosk of the local Odeon cinema in the archives of the Chorley Guardian newspaper.
+This version had a strawberry flavoured shell.

+On March 19, 2024, Unilever announced it would divest its ice cream brands and cut 7,500 jobs in order to make "a simpler, more focused and higher performing Unilever."
+Included in the spin-off are Ben & Jerry's, Cornetto, Magnum, Talenti, and Wall's.
+The divestment is expected to be completed by the end of 2025.
+The new company will be called "The Magnum Ice Cream Company".